vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 </Tabs>

 :::info
-You can override the imported network name using the `--with-name` flag.
+Each network has a default name.
+You can rename the network using the `--with-name` flag.
 :::

 ### List imported networks

-If you want to view the list of available networks that you imported, plus those already available in the wallet configuration, run the following command:
+To see the names of the networks you imported, run the following command:

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">